nghi-huynh/nghi-huynh.github.io/index.md

 # About Me

 Hello, I'm Nghi.
 I'm a McGill graduate with a major in Computer Science and Biology and a minor in Mathematics.
-I'm interested in data science, especially the applications of deep learning to improve healthcare and clinical decision-making.
+I'm interested in data science, especially the applications of deep learning in the healthcare domain.

 My areas of interest: